PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ## Overview

-This is a client framework for building applications connecting to PTOY testnet blockchain.
+This is a client framework for building applications connecting to PTOYMatrix blockchain network.

-The goal of the ptoy-testnet-client is to allow developers to easily create and test applications within the PTOY Network (testnet) without having to recreate common blockchain functionality.
-We visualize the SDK as the standalone nodejs package to build blockchain applications on top of PTOY Network (testnet).
+The goal of the PTOYMatrix client SDK is to allow developers to easily create and test applications within the PTOYMatrix Network (testnet) without having to recreate common blockchain functionality.
+We visualize the SDK as the standalone nodejs package to build blockchain applications on top of PTOYMatrix Network (testnet).

-_Note: For now the ptoy-testnet-client only exists in javascript as nodejs module, which means developers can develop modules in Nodejs using this SDK.
+_Note: For now the PTOYMatrix client SDK only exists in javascript as nodejs module, which means developers can develop modules in Nodejs using this SDK.
 In the future, we expect that the SDK to be implemented in other programming languages._